Differentiable Acoustic Radiance Transfer: Introduction

-Several orthogonal directions have been explored to improve such data efficiency.
-One approach is to formulate the task as few-shot learning.
-Instead of training a neural network for each environment, it is trained for multiple scenes to maximize data use and promote generalization \cite{majumder2022few, falcon2024novel, liu2025hearing}.
-A different approach is to provide geometry-related information as the model input; extra visual input can be utilized to estimate room geometry \cite{chen2024av, gao2024soaf, liang2023av, brunetto2024neraf, bhosale2024av, liu2025hearing} or the room surface mesh can be directly used \cite{ratnarajah2022mesh2ir}.
-Finally, some works inject inductive biases by designing models to reflect some properties of sound propagation, such as the inverse square law \cite{lan2024acoustic}, acoustic reciprocity \cite{luo2022learning, he2024deep}, and propagation delay \cite{lan2024acoustic}.
-This makes the models resemble acoustic simulators to a certain extent.
-Nonetheless, it remains unclear whether they integrate such laws with available geometry information, which governs the resulting sound field, in a physically grounded manner.
+Several directions have been pursued to improve such data efficiency.
+One approach is to formulate the task as few-shot learning: instead of training an independent neural network for each scene, a single model can be trained on multiple scenes to maximize data utilization and promote generalization \cite{majumder2022few, falcon2024novel, liu2025hearing}.
+A different approach is to leverage auxiliary geometry-related information; extra visual input can be utilized to estimate room geometry \cite{chen2024av, gao2024soaf, liang2023av, brunetto2024neraf, bhosale2024av, liu2025hearing} or the room surface mesh can be directly used \cite{ratnarajah2022mesh2ir}.
+Finally, some incorporate inductive biases by designing (or training) models to encode properties of sound propagation, such as the inverse square law \cite{lan2024acoustic}, acoustic reciprocity \cite{luo2022learning, he2024deep, lan2025resounding}, and propagation time delay \cite{lan2024acoustic}.
+This brings the models closer to acoustic simulators.
+However, it remains unclear whether these models combine such laws with room geometry information in a physically consistent manner.